vasileioskorompilias/Studio/README.md

 # About the starter

-Gridsome starter that is ideal for portfolios and blogs that uses markdown for the content and tailwindcss for the styles.

-This starter is based on [Ghost Casper V2](https://github.com/TryGhost/Casper/tree/2.4).
+Gridsome starter based on the Casper theme for Ghost.
+Content is added via markdown, while Tailwind CSS is used for the layout/styling.

 ## Key features

-* Built with tailwindcss
+* Built with Tailwind CSS
 * Responsive
 * Blog
 * Author pages